Andrade-Miranda/GIRAFE/README.md

 The **GIRAFE** Database is available on Zenodo with a Digital Object Identifier (DOI) to ensure easy access and citation.
 To access the database, follow these steps:

-Visit the Zenodo page for the **GIRAFE** Database using the following link: GIRAFE Database on Zenodo You can download the dataset files directly from Zenodo.
+Visit the Zenodo page for the **GIRAFE** Database using the following link: https://zenodo.org/records/13773163

+You can download the dataset files directly from Zenodo.

 For more information and specific setup instructions, refer to the dataset documentation on Zenodo.